IanWhitney/kafka_brownbag/README.md

 Schemas need to evolve over time and it turns out this is hard!

-There are a few different tools that solve this problem, but the one most commonly used in Kafka is Avro, an Apache project for data schemas, including their versioning and evolution.
+There are a few different tools that solve this problem.
+The tool most commonly used in Kafka is Avro, an Apache project for managing data schemas, including their versioning and evolution.
 Many languages have Avro libraries that allow you to easily serialize and deserialize objects into and out of Avro encoding.

 I'm not going to dive deeply in to the details of Avro, there are links in the Further Details section.
 But we can see it in action with our Student Names topic: